Skip to main content

 -Jessica, Marketing Dept.

-P.S.: while you’re in the Mission District, Terika from HI USA’s sales department recommends stopping by Casa Guadeloupe supermarket to immerse yourself in the flavors of the neighborhood.
+P.S.: while you’re in the Mission District, Terika from HI USA’s sales department recommends stopping by Casa Guadelupe supermarket to immerse yourself in the flavors of the neighborhood.
 This supermercado has been a staple of the Mission for over 30 years.

 New York City